digitalityinc/The-World-of-Data-VIsualization/README.md

 # The World of Data Visualization

-Hi! 👋 I’m **Jasmine Zhang**.

 Since 9th grade, I’ve been doing research at the **Perelman School of Medicine at the University of Pennsylvania**, where I’ve helped scientists make sense of data through visualization.
 Along the way, I’ve learned how powerful charts, plots, and visuals can be for turning raw numbers into real insights.

-I also run the **Digital Health Club at Carmel High**, where I’ve hosted meetups to share ideas and projects in data visualization.

 ---